11 Ways to Find REO Homes in Your Area

 9. Search public records and check for sheriff’s sales

 Your local sheriff’s website should have a space that lists upcoming sheriff’s sales, which can include foreclosure properties that could become REO properties if they don’t sell.
-These auctions can be a great way to track distressed properties before they officially become bank-owned.
+These auctions can be a great way to monitor distressed properties before they officially become bank-owned.

 Checking public records at your county clerk’s office can also provide insight into foreclosure filings and upcoming sales.
 Some states require public notice of foreclosure auctions, so local newspapers or government websites may have useful listings.
 Staying informed about these sales can give you a head start on identifying potential REO properties in your area.